 Figure 3.
 Ranney Well along Mad River, close-up.

+Basin Description

-Although the District does not pump groundwater, in 2006, the District completed a Groundwater Study of the aquifer in the Essex Reach of the Mad River in the vicinity of the Ranney Wells.
+In 2006, the District completed a Groundwater Study of the aquifer in the Essex Reach of the Mad River in the vicinity of the Ranney Wells.
 This study was done to support the District’s Capital Improvement Plan, and in particular, to better understand the basin hydrology and the interactions between the Ranney wells and the surrounding environment for the projects proposed.
 The site studied was the Mad River Groundwater Basin which is located in the North Coast Hydrologic Region.
-This basin is not adjudicated.
-It is composed of the Mad River Lowland Subbasin (Basin #1-8.01) and the Dows Prairie Subbasin (Basin #1-8.02), as defined by DWR.
+It is composed of the Mad River Lowland Sub-basin (Basin #1-8.01) and the Dows Prairie Subbasin (Basin #1-8.02), as defined by DWR.

+The Mad River Lowland Sub-basin includes the coastal floodplain from the Freshwater Fault north to the Mad River and the elevated terrace areas to the east.
+The basin is bounded by Arcata Bay to the south, the Mad River to the north, and mountains to the east.
+The basin also includes Blue Lake Valley to the east.
+Between Mad River and Arcata Bay, the coastal plain is dissected by flood stage channels of the Mad River that are 15- to 20-feet deep.
+The Mad River discharges to the ocean approximately 5 miles north of Arcata Bay and is tidal for about 1 mile inland.
+The Mad River Groundwater Basin in the Blue Lake Valley and in the Mad River floodplain is composed of alluvium and is underlain by the Hookton Formation.
+Sand dunes are present along the coastline edge of the basin.
+The upland areas to the north and east are above the alluvium of the river floodplain and are comprised solely of the Hookton Formation.
+The entire basin area is underlain by bedrock.
+Seawater intrusion has occurred in the shallow aquifers near the ocean and bay areas.
+However, seawater is not present to any appreciable extent landward of the coastline.

+The Dows Prairie Sub-basin is located on the coast north of the Mad River Lowland Sub-basin and is bounded by Little River to the north and Mad River to the south.
+The sub-basin is bounded to the east by bedrock outcroppings.
+The sub-basin is part of an elevated terrace drained by several small creeks.
+Development of groundwater is primarily in the western portion of the sub-basin.
+The Hookton Formation is the main geologic unit in the area.
+The Franciscan Formation underlies the Hookton Formation and is essentially a non-water-bearing unit.

 There is no present or anticipated overdraft in the two subbasins.
 The specific location of the study is the Holocene River Channel Deposits in the Mad River Lowland Subbasin.
-The Study was conducted in accordance with Assembly Bill 3030 and was used to produce the District’s Ground Water Management Plan (GWMP) (Appendix E).
+The Study was conducted in accordance with Assembly Bill 3030 and was used to produce the District’s Groundwater Management Plan (GWMP) (Appendix E).